 Banking & Finance

-Dawn has years of experience acting for lenders and private equity sponsors with a diverse client base of large multinational groups.
+Dawn has over 20 years experience acting for lenders, corporate borrowers and private equity sponsors with a diverse client base of large multinational groups.

 Ruaridh Cole